Hike from beautiful Lake Minnewanka to Stewart Canyon in Banff National Park.

 For the perfect day trip, combine this little trail with at least one of these Lake Minnewanka Scenic Drive experiences:

-- paddle at Lake Minnewanka, Two Jack Lake, or Johnson Lake;
+- Paddle at Lake Minnewanka, Two Jack Lake, Johnson Lake, or Cascade Ponds;

 - Picnic at Lake Minnewanka, Johnson Lake, Two Jack Lake, or Cascade Ponds.